Want to build customer satisfaction and loyalty? Safe Bars can help! A safe environment allows patrons to enjoy themselves — and want to come back.

 Does it work?

 If you work at or own a bar, club, restaurant, or other alcohol-serving establishment and you’d like to become a Safe Bar, we’d be happy to come and work with your staff.
-Contact email@example.com or 202-930-0456 to discuss details.
+Contact email@example.com or 301-608-3708 to find out more.

 “This wasn’t the first time we’ve helped someone leave a bad situation at our restaurant.
 We’ve always been very concerned with the safety of our customers, but the training helped us spot a more subtle interaction that we might have written off in the past as just two people meeting in a bar and hitting it off.
 The part of Safe Bars training that focuses on body language was of enormous help to us in identifying this situation and responding to it directly.
 Perhaps the situation would have led to nothing, but it’s better to be cautious and intervene early when it comes to safety than it is to be sorry after the fact.” —Sam Nellis, ChurchKey